 There are no shortage of places to get your fashion fix in Soho, with the world-famous Regent Street – lined with household names from H&M to Cos – being the best known.
 Carnaby Street is also well worth a wander, and is home to some quirkier brands; a nod to its association with the Mods and Rockers of the Swinging 60s, Punks, New Romantics and the street style movements of today.

 This patch of London also boasts some of the city’s most-loved designers, such as Paul Smith and J W Anderson, and vintage shops such as Beyond Retro.
-And no shopping trip to Soho could be complete without marvelling at the architectural masterpiece that is Liberty’s – Britain’s first department store – which is particular charming at Christmas-time.
+And no shopping trip to Soho could be complete without marvelling at the architectural masterpiece that is Liberty’s – Britain’s first department store.

 A feast for the senses